Distinguishing decoherence from alternative quantum theories by dynamical decoupling: Introduction

-{\it Introduction.} -- Despite of its puzzling nature and persistent foundational problems, such as the infamous measurement problem, quantum mechanics remains one of the most precise and successful physical theories to date.
+Despite of its puzzling nature and persistent foundational problems, such as the infamous measurement problem, quantum mechanics remains one of the most precise and successful physical theories to date.
 This makes it hard to develop alternative theories (for an overview we refer to \cite{Bassi1, AdlerBook, Bassi2}), which are either bound to agree with quantum mechanics on all measurable aspects -- and therefore being indistinguishable from it -- or must disagree with it only at the most subtle level, which means that such theories are hard to falsify experimentally.
 While in our daily life quantum effects do not appear to play a role, this does not imply that it is an incomplete theory, as the onset of classicality can -- at least up to a certain degree \cite{BookSchlosshauser, ArticleSchlosshauser} -- be explained from \emph{within} quantum theory, using the concept of decoherence.

 Decoherence arises from the coupling of a quantum object with other degrees of freedom, which washes out quantum mechanical features.
 Besides being a major obstacle to quantum computing, decoherence is also an obstacle to the tests of theories alternative to quantum mechanics, since it tends to obscure the -- already minimal -- deviations they predict from the usual Schr\"odinger dynamics.
 Even worse, since most alternative theories aim to explain the onset of classicality, they predict features identical in their mathematical nature to decoherence \cite{Bassi4}.
 The main aim of this article is to demonstrate that while these models might be \emph{mathematically} identical, they are \emph{physically} distinguishable, irrespectively of decoherence.
+At first, this seems impossible.
+Especially in quantum information theory, the Church of the Larger Hilbert Space -- the idea that any noisy dynamics or state might equally well be represented by a noiseless one on a dilated space -- is so deeply rooted that such a distinction seems heretic.